-- If the task is a test or a class activity requiring supervision only the task will be held on the day as notified, or - Assignment-based assessment tasks should be handed to the Faculty Coordinator.
+- If the task is a test or an class activity requiring supervision only the task will be held on the day as notified, or - Assignment-based assessment tasks should be handed to the Faculty Coordinator or teacher's delegate.

-Under no circumstances are students to leave assessment items at the Front Office or on the teacher's desk.
-Students should not ask friends or distant relatives to submit items on their behalf as any accident that might occur may not be covered by School's illness/misadventure provisions
+Under no circumstances are students to leave assessment items at the Front or Secondary School Office or on the teacher's desk.
+Students should not ask friends or distant relatives to submit items on their behalf as any accident that might occur may not be covered by School's illness/misadventure provisions.